jacobemcken/jacobemcken.github.io/_posts/2022-02-20-shadow-cljs-and-netlify.md

 Often several things need to be aligned to get the publishing directory content just right.
-Luckily the above setup is simple 😅
+Luckily, the above setup is simple 😅

 Netlify should now look something like this: